 Select whether an external DHCP server shall assign IP addresses to the APs or if you wish to assign fixed IP addresses yourself.
 Alternatively, you can use your device as a DH-CP server.
-For this internal DHCP server, CAPWAP option 138 is active in order to allow communication between the master and slaves.
+For this internal DHCP server, CAPWAP option 138 is active in order to allow communication between the controller and access points.